timothee-chauvin/org-readwise-rust/README.md

 ## See also
 * [org-readwise](https://github.com/CountGreven/org-readwise), written in emacs lisp, has a similar purpose.

+## Known issues
+* The highlights and notes aren't sorted by their order of appearance in the document, but chronologically based on when you created / updated them.

 ## FAQ
 ### Why use `rg` instead of the org-roam SQLite database?
 `rg` is just as fast, while being simpler to implement and more reliable.